Villarbasse: - "Massi di Truc Monsagnasco"

 Near the top of the Truc (Hill) it is possible to see six small rock blocks of a mica-schist-quartzose or greenschist composition that have numerous circular sockets on the surface, probably carved by Neolithic man.
-They are known to be the first coppelled rocks discovered in Italy.
+They are known to be the first compelled rocks discovered in Italy.

 Center of Experimental Archeology

 The experimental Archaeological Park covers an area of approximately 4,000 square meters. on the morainic hill of Villarbasse, in the Barano area.

 The center offers the opportunity for enthusiasts and the curious of all ages to observe some demonstrations on technologies and prehistoric activities.

 Periodic demonstrations of stone chipping and sanding, bone processing and fire ignition.
 It is possible to see the cooking of food, weaving and spinning of fibers, the making of ceramic artifacts and casting of bronze.